RenukaBalaji/All-Hands-On-Projects/README.md

 # Machine Learning, Deep Learning, Computer Vision, and Natural Language Processing Projects

 Welcome to my GitHub repository!
 Here, you'll find a collection of projects related to machine learning, deep learning, computer vision, and natural language processing.
-These projects cover a wide range of topics and applications, showcasing my skills and interests in the field of artificial intelligence.
+These projects cover a wide range of topics and applications, showcasing my skills and interests in the field of data science and artificial intelligence.

 # Projects Overview
 # Machine Learning